 In short, the industry can’t say that it hasn’t been warned.
+In CP 19/25 the FCA stated meaningfully that “we expect the market for pension transfer advice to contract as a result of our interventions, at least in the short term.”
 At some point you are likely to be challenged to demonstrate that your advice, products or services lead to good customer outcomes.
 Here are some fundamental considerations for advisers and product providers.

 Your goal as an adviser is to identify and quantify a client’s true, realistic income and capital needs in retirement, and then determine how best these can be met – considering all their available assets, not just the DB scheme.

-Of course, advisers must meet the new Appropriate Pension Transfer Analysis (APTA) requirements, including explaining the Transfer Value Comparator (TVC).
+Of course, advisers must meet the Appropriate Pension Transfer Analysis (APTA) requirements, including explaining the Transfer Value Comparator (TVC) – being mindful of the proposed changes to some of the assumptions, as proposed in CP19/25.
 And the FCA has made clear that inadequate and imprecise fact-finding, which lacks colour and detail, is a likely root cause of customer harm.

 But crucial to suitable advice is an understanding that recommending either remaining in a DB scheme or transferring out is only one part of a bigger picture.
-A DB transfer is not an end in itself, it is one possible means, among a number of options, of realising a client’s retirement needs.
+A DB transfer is not an end in itself, it is one possible means, among several options, of realising a client’s retirement needs.